wp-plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.3.2 - Big Update =
+* Now combining all of the font requests from google fonts in a single http request.
+* Introducing Panels: A new customizer feature in WordPress 4.0 that makes it easier to manage alot of font controls.
+Our plugin creates a new panel called Typography.
+* Google fonts are now separated into the following categories to make them easier to navigate: Serif, Sans Serif, Display, Handwriting, Monospace.
+* Now the plugin keeps font state when user switches page in customizer.
+* Now there is a separate section for default and custom font controls.
+* Improved the help tab in the admin area to help people obtain a google api key.
+* Synchronised Force Styles between the Manage Font Controls and the Edit Font Controls Screen
+* Fixed issue with the font weights not showing up for the customizer control.
+* The plugin now checks and handles occurances where theme developers have removed all default controls.

 = 1.3.1 =
 * Changed order of style outputs